Sagnik-Dey/StudentDataHandler/README.md

 # Simple Student Data Handler

-This is a simple C++ programme which stores and fetch student information from a text file
+This is a simple C++ program which stores and fetch student information from a text file

 ## Some Screenshots